Interfraternity Council Recruitment

 Below are some frequently asked questions about Interfraternity Council Recruitment at the University of Oklahoma.
 Should you have any other questions, feel free to reach out - we are happy to assist.

-Approximately 900 men participate in Fall Recruitment Week, and 150 take part in Spring Recruitment Week.
-Over 2,200 men call the IFC communtiy at the University of Oklahoma home.
+Approximately 800 recruits participate in Fall Recruitment, and 150 take part in Spring Recruitment.
+Over 2,200 members call the IFC community at the University of Oklahoma home.

 There is no dress code for our recruitment activities, so feel free to wear whatever is comfortable to you.
 Most recruits choose to wear jeans or khaki pants/shorts and a button up shirt or polo style shirt.
 Most importantly - be yourself!